marcosfavat/dino/Reclassify-color-gradient.md

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/analysis_reclassify_auto_interval.jpg)
 * **Target interval value** make a stop for each multiple of the target value.
 This method is ideal if you want to classifying with an *absolute step* value.
 The intervals will not be necessary equals.
 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/analysis_reclassify_auto_target.jpg)
-* **Aspect reclassification** is a specific method dedicaced to aspect.
+* **Aspect reclassification** is a specific method dedicated to aspect map.
 The number of classes determine the number of azimuth represented.
 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/analysis_reclassify_auto_aspect.jpg)